Quotients of del Pezzo surfaces of high degree: Examples of nonrational quotients

 Let $\sigma: X \rightarrow Y$ be the contraction of the curves $\pi^{-1}_*f\left(C_1\right)$, $\pi^{-1}_*f\left(C_2\right)$ and $\pi^{-1}_*f\left( C \right)$.
 Then

 and $Y$ is a conic bundle. \end{proof}

 \begin{remark} The reducible curves $\pi^{-1}f(p_i)$ are chains of three $(-2)$-curves.
-The conic bundle $Y$ obtained in Lemma \ref{DP4C2i15} has two sections with selfintersection $-2$ which are transforms of the central $(-2)$-curves in these chains.
-There exists an elliptic curve $E$ such that the surface~$\overline{Y}$ is birationally equivalent to a quotient of $\Pro^1_{\kka} \times E$ by an involution.
+The conic bundle $Y$ obtained in Lemma \ref{DP4C2i15} has two sections with self-intersection $-2$ which are transforms of the central $(-2)$-curves in these chains.
+There exists an elliptic curve $E$ such that the surface~$\overline{Y}$ is birationally equivalent to a quotient of $\Pro^1_{\kka} \times E$ by an involution (see \cite[Subsection 5.2]{DI1} for details).
 Such a surface is called \textit{Iskovskikh surface}. \end{remark}

 \begin{remark} In the notation of Lemma \ref{DP4C2i15} one can check that if $\rho(X)^G = 1$ and the points $p_1$ and $p_2$ are permuted by an element of $G \times \Gal \left( \kka / \ka \right) $ which does not permute the curves $C_1$ and $C_2$ then $\rho(Y)^{G / N} = 2$ and $Y$ is $G / N$-minimal by Theorem \ref{MinCB}(iii).